itsANHonor/Cineshelf/MIGRATION.md

 - [ ] Frontend loads: `open http://localhost:3000`
 - [ ] Can login to admin: http://localhost:3000/admin
 - [ ] Your collection displays: http://localhost:3000/collection
-- [ ] Database has your data: `docker exec displaycase ls -la /data/`
+- [ ] Database has your data: `docker exec cineshelf ls -la /data/`
 - [ ] Uploads are accessible: Check if images display

 ## 💡 Benefits of New Setup